-Predatory bug feeding on a caterpillar (photo: Plant and Food Research)
+Predatory bug feeding on a caterpillar (photo: Plant and Food Research).

-The 11-spotted ladybird (photo: Plant and Food Research)
+(photo: Plant and Food Research).

 Weed biocontrol insect agents include seed feeders (maggots, grubs, caterpillars), leaf feeders (caterpillars, sawflies), leaf miners (maggots, caterpillars), shoot feeders (caterpillars), raspers (thrips), sap suckers (psyllids, mites), stem borers (caterpillars, maggots, grubs), crown feeders (grubs), twig miners (caterpillars), bark strippers (beetles), root feeders (grubs).
-The combined effect of at least two or more of these agents can reduce the growth and dispersal of a target weed
+The combined effect of at least two or more of these agents can reduce the growth and dispersal of a target weed.

 Wooly bear caterpillar - ragwort leaf feeder (photo: Landcare Research)